 Students with disabilities or who have been in local authority care

 Lloyds Scholars Programme

-The University of Birmingham is proud to announce its involvement in the award-winning Lloyds Scholars programme for the upcoming 2013/14 academic year.
-Along with seven other leading universities across the UK, the University of Birmingham will partner with the Lloyds Banking Group to offer students from lower household incomes a complete package of financial support, paid internships and the opportunity to develop their employability skills.
+The University of Birmingham is proud to announce its continued involvement in the award-winning Lloyds Scholars programme for the upcoming 2014/15 academic year.
+Along with seven other leading universities across the UK, the University of Birmingham will partner with the Lloyds Banking Group to offer students from lower income households a complete package of financial support, paid internships and the opportunity to develop their employability skills.
 To find out more information please visit the Student Funding Office pages.

 We have a wide and comprehensive range of activities which are available free of charge including:

 For full details of our Outreach activities and how to arrange them, please have a look at our new Outreach Activities Guide (PDF 437KB).

 We are a member of the local Aimhigher Partnership where we work with Aston University, Birmingham City University and University College Birmingham to deliver a range of partnership activity in Birmingham and Solihull for the benefit of Aimhigher partner schools and colleges.
 Further details can be found on the Aimhigher website.

 We are also member of the Realising Opportunities pilot programme involving 15 other research intensive universities.
 Further details can be found on the Realising Opportunities website.